Hanga Roa: History

+During the last decades of the 20th century, the modest village of Hanga Roa was transformed into a small town with urban facilities including a market, school and church buildings, then later hotels, a bank and hospital.
+Various other administrative and commercial buildings were erected.

+In 1999, Hanga Roa was described as “a large town with widely spaced houses, of which only the central streets were paved.”
+Many cars circulate in the town, as well as on the road leading to Anakena Beach, and according to the governor of Easter Island, the town is the Chilean municipality with the highest number of motor vehicles per inhabitant.

 Some disagreements between the government of Chile and the Rapa Nui have led the locals with ancestral roots to "take over" many hotels in the city.
 For the locals, it is a way to draw the line between the Chilean government's policy-making in the island, and the Rapa Nui's ancestral rights on their land.
 In 2011, the Schiess family, owner of the Hanga Roa Hotel, donated back the land of the hotel to the Rapa Nui, but retained a 30-year management lease of the hotel.
 A week before, the Schiess family had personally shipped a special force squad from the Carabineros de Chile to remove the locals who squatted the hotel.
 A prior police intervention in August 2010 had led to 25 Rapa Nui protesters being wounded.

 Geography

 The island's main avenue, Avenida Atamu Tekena (formerly Avenida Policarpo Toro), is the heart of the town.
 Many hotels, restaurants, grocery stores and pharmacies are found alongside this road.
 In 1998, the road was renamed after nineteenth century Rapanui king Atamu Te Kena; it had previously been named after Captain Policarpo Toro, the Chilean Naval officer who annexed Easter Island to Chile in 1888.
 The island's museum, and also the Roman Catholic "Holy Cross Church", are located in the center of town.
 With the advent of the Internet and the expansion of communication services by the Chilean government, many internet cafes and automated teller machines (ATM) have appeared in recent years.